 Since the absorption edge energy is specific for any given element, element-specific electronic structure can be obtained in crystalline and non-crystalline environments.
 X-ray absorption spectroscopy can therefore provide important information concerning the electronic and geometric structure of an analyte in solid, liquid or even gaseous forms.

 Combining X-ray absorption with emission spectroscopy makes it possible to measure both the lowest energy unoccupied orbitals and the highest energy occupied orbitals, providing a holistic picture of the frontier molecular orbitals or Fermi level.

 Neutrons have a quantum spin of a half but carry no charge and are therefore highly penetrating in matter.
 We apply inelastic neutron scattering to study the spin dynamics of molecular-based magnetic compounds.

 Specific projects currently underway include:

-- the characterisation of molecular-based switchable magnetism
+- characterisation of molecular-based switchable magnetism

 - determination of f-block element electronic structure and bonding